 Backsplashes can be made from ceramic or stone tiles.

-Select matching light fixtures that are wrought iron designs.
-For example, select a wrought iron chandelier with golden bisque shades to hang over the dining table.
+Select matching light fixtures that are wrought iron or wrought iron-inspired designs.
+For example, select a wrought iron chandelier with beige shades to hang over the dining table.

 If you need extra lighting, go for a torchiere floor lamp with an amber mica shade for the ideal ambiance.
 Add more lighting in the following ways:

-- Select a rustic iron wall sconce with a faux candle style shade to add additional light.
+- Select a rustic iron-look wall sconce with a faux candle style shade to add additional light.

 - Over the work island or eating bar suspend wrought iron pendants with Italian bubble glass shades or amber colored globe pendants.

 - Some kitchens may benefit from adding a table lamp or two on the end of a counter or desk area tucked away in a corner.

 Signage is another way to add a few pizzeria nuances.
 Select one or two that convey the nostalgic feeling you desire.
 Additional elements include: